 Return: April 29, 2012

-Hill has become a valuable starter for the NL West-leading Dodgers, and he was a key piece of the rotations that helped Los Angeles make it to the NLCS in 2016 and the World Series last season.
-But he's taken a long, difficult road to get here.
-Part of that road was a comeback from 2011 Tommy John surgery -- the second major surgery of his career; he had a torn labrum in his left shoulder repaired in 2009.
-After his return in 2012, Hill bounced around the Majors and Minors over the next several seasons, until he found himself released by the Nationals in 2015.
+Hill had a long, tough journey to become a valuable arm for the Dodgers' pennant-winning teams in 2017 and '18.
+Part of that was a comeback from 2011 Tommy John surgery, the second major surgery of his career after he had a torn labrum in his left shoulder repaired in 2009.
+Following his return from Tommy John in 2012, Hill bounced around the Majors and Minors until he was released by the Nationals in 2015.

-With few options, Hill signed with the Long Island Ducks of the Independent Leagues.
+With few options, Hill signed with the independent-league Long Island Ducks.
 He pitched two games for them before the Red Sox made him a Minor League offer in August.
 Hill earned a September callup, and his success down the stretch turned into a free-agent deal with the A's that offseason.
-Hill was stellar in the first half of 2016 with Oakland, the Dodgers got him at the Trade Deadline, and he's been spinning curveballs in Los Angeles ever since.
+Hill was stellar in the first half of 2016 with Oakland, the Dodgers got him at the Trade Deadline, and that's when he started spinning curveballs in L.A.

 Date of surgery: 2001

 Tommy John surgery has helped pitchers across the world, not just in U.S. baseball.
-Oh is in the Major Leagues now, but he had the surgery when he was in college at Dankook University in South Korea.
+Oh made it to the Major Leagues as a lockdown reliever, but he had the surgery when he was in college at Dankook University in South Korea.
 Oh was drafted by the Korea Baseball Organization's Samsung Lions in 2005, and he soon became their star closer.
 The Final Boss saved 277 games in nine seasons in the KBO, before jumping to Japan's Nippon Professional Baseball in 2014, where he saved 80 more in two seasons with the Hanshin Tigers.
-He finally came to the Majors in 2016, and posted a 1.92 ERA in his first year with the Cardinals, winning their closer job midseason.
-This year, he's bolstered the Rockies' bullpen as they chase a playoff spot.

 Date of surgery: March 23, 2000